 Rainy Day Wedding at The Magnolia Venue

 The Great Smoky Mountain National Park is considered a temperate rainforest.
 Rainfall averages 55 inches per year in the low lands of the Smokies.
 The shroud of “smoke” that envelopes the Smokies isn’t smoke at all.
 It’s a mist of light rain.
 Therefore, when you come to the Smokies, be prepared for rain on your wedding day no matter the month.

 There is no wrong time to get married in the Smokies.
 Every season brings its own natural beauty and wonderment.
 Prior planning will help ensure an enjoyable wedding day in any season.

 March through May: April showers bring May flowers.
 It’s no different for the Smokies!
 Spring brings with it the rainy weather.
 In March, snow can fall at any time during the month.
 May is warmer, with daytime highs in the 70s and 80s.

 June through August: Summer in the Smokies means it’s hot!
 Heat, haze, and humidity are all things to expect.
-Afternoon showers and thunderstorms are familiar with evening lows are comfortable with temps in the 60s and 70s.
+Afternoon showers and thunderstorms are familiar with evening lows and are comfortable with temps in the 60s and 70s.

 September through mid-November: Clear skies and colder weather signal the fantastic fall color season’s onset, with peak color in late October and early November.
 These months are the driest period of the year, with only occasional rain showers.

 Mid-November through February: Winter in the Smokies is generally moderate, but extreme weather does.
 There is a possibility of road closures inside the boundaries of the National Park during this time.
 Snow falls more frequently in the higher mountains, and up to two feet can fall during a storm.